Skip to main content

 Warning: You will not get a typical Thin Mini-ITX

 25mm I/O plate to support this configuration in the motherboard box.
-So you will either have to do without or a self-manufactured one (e.g. 3D print).
+So you must do without or create a self-manufactured one (e.g. 3D print).

-UPDATE April 2022 - DEAD IN THE WATER - Still no sign of this motherboard available anywhere after 8 months.
-It is hard to believe this is so despite Gigabyte recently updating the BIOS's of the old AM4 motherboards to support the latest Zen 3 CPUs right up to the R9-5950X (assuming TDP power can be handled).
-According to the Gigabyte support site the BIOS for this impossible to find motherboard still only supports the 4 series PRO GPUs specifically only the R7 PRO 4750G, R7 PRO 4750GER5 PRO 4650GR5 PRO 4650GER3 PRO 4350GE and R3 PRO 4350G which I assume means it is not seriously being supported other than possibly for OEM.
+UPDATE @April-2022 - DEAD IN THE WATER - Still no sign of this motherboard available anywhere after 8 months.
+It is hard to believe this is so despite Gigabyte recently updating the BIOS of the old AM4 motherboards to support the latest Zen 3 CPUs right up to the R9-5950X (assuming TDP power can be handled).
+According to the Gigabyte support site, the BIOS for this impossible-to-find motherboard still only supports the 4 series PRO GPUs, specifically only the R7 PRO 4750G, R7 PRO 4750GER5 PRO 4650GR5 PRO 4650GER3 PRO 4350GE and R3 PRO 4350G which I assume means it is not seriously being supported other than possibly for OEM.

 Note: AM4 support for ECC (error-correcting code) memory support/use depends on both the motherboard chipset (and BIOS) being a high-end one and also the CPU(APU) being a high-end one (usually a PRO edition) supporting it.
 Refer to this link for a table showing compatibility https://www.asus.com/support/FAQ/1045186.